About

 University of Northern Colorado (January 2016)

-2014-2015 Ithaca College Jazz Ensemble Composition Contest
+2014-2015 Ithaca College Jazz Ensemble Composition Contest, honorable mention

 Ithaca, NY (January, 2015)

-Recipient of JP Morgan Music Technology Fellowship (2014-2015)
+3-time Recipient of JP Morgan Music Technology Fellowship (2014-2017)

 University of Northern Colorado